pseudobear/UeberPlayer/README.md

 ![screenshot](screenshot.png)

 ## Features
-- Supports Apple Music and Spotify
+- Supports iTunes (pre-Catalina), Apple Music, and Spotify
 - Comes in 4 different sizes
 - Displays artwork (all done locally when possible for both platforms)
 - Temporarily caches artwork for offline use and quicker loading